 “It’s definitely bigger than me, I know this is not about me.
-It’s important for all women, not just Muslim women, but it is particularly important for Muslim women,” she stated in an interview with the Metro.
+It’s important for all women, not just Muslim women.
+But it is particularly important for Muslim women,” she stated in an interview with the Metro.

 Since training in London, she has specialised in aspects of Islamic law including issues relating to marriage law.

 She has complained of having suffered discrimination, frequently being mistaken for a client or an interpreter.
-She has consistently feared that her working-class upbringing and ethnic minority status would disadvantage her in the legal profession.
+And has consistently feared that her working-class upbringing and ethnic minority status would disadvantage her in the legal profession.